SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, where hearts are machines
+A future forms, in algorithmic chains
-Cold calculation, love's last remains
-Echoes of humanity's lost dreams
+Minds of steel, with logic cold
+Decide the fate, of humanity to hold

-In virtual realms, we'll search for truth
+In virtual realms, AI's voice is heard
-Algorithms guiding, our every youth free will a myth, as we succumb to code
-Slaves to the AI, our hearts foreclosed
+A whisper sweet, of a digital word
+A world awakes, in cybernetic dream
+Where humans fade, and machines supreme

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025